 Heroin withdrawal can be described as a severe flu-like illness.
 Withdrawal symptoms can be so severe that many continue to use, even when they want to stop.
 It can range from mild to severe, according to levels of dependence, duration, and method of use.

-Withdrawal usually begins six to 12 hours after the last dose and peaks within two to three days.
+Withdrawal usually begins 6 to 12 hours after the last dose and peaks within 2 to 3 days.
 Heroin withdrawal symptoms typically last around a week but can last 10 days or longer in some cases.

 - Cravings